What area do you cover?

 No, it’s completely up to you.
 I do really believe that engagement shoots are a great idea though.
 Firstly it gives us the opportunity to hang out and get to know each other better before your big day.
 Secondly it gives you the chance to see what it’s like to be photographed by me and to know what it’s going to be like on the day.
 Everyone tells me that before the shoot they’re nervous or worried about doing it, afterwards they say how easy and enjoyable it was – much better to put these worries to bed before the wedding day itself.
 Thirdly it’s fun, believe it or not, we get to go somewhere really beautiful, go for a relaxing walk, and take some stunning photographs!
-If you’re employing me to photograph your wedding then I only charge £95 for an engagement shoot, it lasts between one and two hours and you get 30 or so images in colour and black and white.
+If you’re employing me to photograph your wedding then I only charge £195 for an engagement shoot with my basic package, or it’s included for free with the full day package.
+The shoot normally lasts between one and two hours and you get 30 or so images in colour and black and white.
 Many people use these images for save the date cards or other wedding stationary.

 Can we meet up before the wedding?

 Oh yes, I really like to meet up before you book me, I think it’s important for you to get a sense of what I’m like and to see some of my albums in the flesh.
 Sometimes this isn’t possible, maybe we live a long way from each other, that’s where Skype comes in.
 We also meet up in the month before your wedding to discuss the photography for the day in detail, and talk about any specific photos you may want taken.
 Again we can do this on Skype but nothing beats meeting for real, even if it’s just for a quick coffee the day before…